LGoodacre/context-sequencer/README.txt

 ####################
 #                  #
-#  CONTEXT V3.0.2  #
+#  CONTEXT (v4)	   #
 #                  #
 ####################      Copyright Liam Goodacre, 2015-2018

+RELEASE:

-This is a beta version of Context v3.0.2.
-There are still some bugs left and your help in tracking down both of these will be much appreciated.
+This is a general release of Context v4.
+It runs on PD Vanilla 0.48.1 or higher.
+It is compatible with Linux, OS and Windows.
+There are probably still some bugs left.

 SETUP:

-Context runs on PD Vanilla 0.48.1 or later.
 Once you have downloaded Context, you must declare its location so that PD knows how to find it on your computer.
 To do this, go to Edit --> Preferences --> Path --> New and select the location of Context's home folder.

 EXTERNALS: